-- 8. Public improvement design shall follow the following general format: - A. All materials and workmanship shall be in conformance with the latest revision of the City of Richland Standard Specifications and Details, Public Infrastructure Design Guidelines and the current edition of the State of Washington Standard Specifications for Road, Bridge, and Municipal Construction.
+- 12. Public improvement design shall follow the following general format: - A. All materials and workmanship shall be in conformance with the latest revision of the City of Richland Standard Specifications and Details, Public Infrastructure Design Guidelines and the current edition of the State of Washington Standard Specifications for Road, Bridge, and Municipal Construction.
 Please confirm that you have the latest set of standard specs and details by visiting the City's web page. - B. Fire hydrant location shall be reviewed and approved by the City Fire Marshal. - C. All utilities shall be extended to the adjacent property (properties) at the time of construction. - D. The minimum centerline finish grade shall be no less than 0.30% and the maximum centerline finish grade shall be no more than 10.0% for local streets.
-12% can be allowed for local streets for short distances. - E. The minimum centerline radius for local streets shall be 100-feet. - F. Final design of the public improvements shall be approved at the time of the City's issuance of a Right-of-way Construction Permit for the proposed construction. - G. All public improvements shall comply with the State of Washington and City of Richland requirements, standards and codes. - H. The contractor shall be responsible for any and all public infrastructure construction deficiencies for a period of one year from the date of the letter of acceptance by the City of Richland.
+12% can be allowed for local streets for short distances. - E. The minimum centerline radius for local streets shall be 100-feet. - F. Final design of the public improvements shall be approved at the time of the City's issuance of a Right-of-way Construction Permit for the proposed construction. - G. All public improvements shall comply with the State of Washington and City of Richland requirements, standards and codes. - H. If the project will be built in phases the applicant shall submit a comprehensive master plan for the sanitary sewer, domestic water, storm drainage, electrical, street lighting and irrigation system for the entire project prior to submitting plans for the first phase to assure constructability of the entire project.
+This includes the location and size of any storm retention ponds that may be required to handle runoff. (this item was previously listed as Condition 11.j in the original Decision approving the Preliminary Plat).

-- 9. If the project will be built in phases the applicant shall submit a comprehensive master plan for the sanitary sewer, domestic water, storm drainage, electrical, street lighting and irrigation system for the entire project prior to submitting plans for the first phase to assure constructability of the entire project.
-This includes the location and size of any storm retention ponds that may be required to handle runoff. - 10.
-If the City Fire Marshal requires a secondary emergency vehicle access (SEVA), it shall be included in the construction plan set and be designed to the following standards: - A. 2-inches compacted gravel, minimum (temporary SEVAs only). - B. 2% cross-slope, maximum. - C. 5% slope, maximum.
-Any access road steeper than 5% shall be paved or be approved by the Fire Marshal. - D. Be 20-feet in width. - E. Have radii that are accommodating with those needed for City Fire apparatus. - 11.
-Secondary emergency vehicles accesses (SEVA's) shall be 20-feet wide, as noted.
+- 13. If the City Fire Marshal requires a secondary emergency vehicle access (SEVA), it shall be included in the construction plan set and be designed to the following standards: - A. 2-inches compacted gravel, minimum (temporary SEVAs only). - B. 2% cross-slope, maximum. - C. 5% slope, maximum.
+Any access road steeper than 5% shall be paved or be approved by the Fire Marshal. - D. Be 20-feet in width. - E. Have radii that are accommodating with those needed for City Fire apparatus. - F. Secondary Emergency Vehicle Access routes (SEVA's) shall be 20-feet wide, as noted.
 Longer secondary accesses can be built to 12-feet wide with the approval of the City of Richland Fire Marshal, however turn-outs are required at a spacing acceptable to the Fire Dept. Temporary SEVA's shall be constructed with 2-inches of compacted gravel, at a minimum.
 Permanent SEVA's shall be paved with 2-inches of asphalt over 4-inches of gravel, at a minimum. (renumbered from original Decision).